 We make sure that you are comfortable and relaxed during your entire treatment.
 If you feel you need a break, let us know and we will give you some time to relax.

 Tip 6: Take precautions to reduce discomfort

 Afraid of dental injections or have a fear of pain?
 Talk to your dentist about whether you can have a topical anesthetic to relieve the pain before receiving shots.
 Nitrous oxide (laughing gas), oral sedatives, or other options may be available.
 For those with sensitive gag reflexes or fear of being choked, the x-rays may be your concern.
 Talk to your dentist about the possibility of panoramic x-rays, which are non invasive.
 There are many options available to you that could get the inconvenience out of the process.
 Be open with your dentist about how both of you can get the dentist visit going.

 Tip 7: Take good care of your teeth

 This is the best tip for overcoming dental phobia.
 With proper oral hygiene, you can be proactive in protecting your teeth from unwanted dental procedures.
-Brush well, eat right, floss daily, and visit the dentist for regular checkups and you’ll be on the right path to excellent oral hygiene.
+Brush well, eat right, floss daily, visit the dentist for regular checkups, and you’ll be on the right path to excellent oral hygiene.